Saleor-Multi-Vendor/saleor-multi-vendor/README.md

 ## Saleor Multi Vendor (Marketplace) Addon
 ## Multi Vendor Plugin for Saleor e-Commerce
+### !!!!Please note that this project in not part of Official saleor!!!!
 #### [Live Chat at Gitter](https://gitter.im/Saleor-Multi-Vendor/community)
 #### [Project Board at Github](https://github.com/Saleor-Multi-Vendor/saleor-multi-vendor/projects/1)
 #### Donate to this project on [Open Collective](https://opencollective.com/saleor-marketplace#category-BUDGET)